-The Content Marketing Institute and MarketingProfs have published their third-annual report: “The 2013 B2B Content Marketing Benchmarks, Budgets and Trends – North America.”
-Sponsored by Brightcove, the research shows many interesting trends in content marketing creation and social media distribution.
+The Content Marketing Institute and MarketingProfs have published their third annual report: “The 2013 B2B Content Marketing Benchmarks, Budgets and Trends – North America.”
+Sponsored by Brightcove, the research shows many trends in content marketing creation and social media distribution.

-While it’s clear that most marketers understand the importance of content marketing and have dived in head-first, obstacles still stand in the way of success.
+It’s clear that most marketers understand the importance of content marketing and have dived in head-first.
+But obstacles still stand in the way of success.
 The ability to scale production while surpassing standards of quality will be what separates the sheep from the goats in 2013.

-An overwhelming amount of data points to the effectiveness of regularly published content as a leading cause of increased website traffic.
+An overwhelming amount of data points to the effectiveness of regularly published content as a leading cause of website traffic.
 Marketers have taken notice.
-One of the most compelling stats in the CMI study states that: “64% of B2B content marketers say they are challenged with producing enough content.”
+One stat in the CMI study states that “64% of B2B content marketers say they are challenged with producing enough content.”

 “More higher-ups are buying into content marketing, and lack of budget is not as much of a challenge as it was last year.”
 This means additional resources will be allocated to content production in 2013.
 Whether produced in-house or outsourced, quantity won’t be the only challenge.

 A telling stat within the study states that “producing content that engages is still a challenge.
 However, the number of marketers who said it was their biggest challenge decreased by 23%.”

 On the surface, one could surmise that quantity is a priority over quality.
 As a result, content marketers are separated into two groups.

 - Marketers who are confident that their content is engaging.
 They just need to create more content.

 - Marketers who don’t care whether their content is engaging.
 They just want to create more content.

 The CMI data sheds light on the reality of the content marketer mindset.